-- Taking responsibility for advocating for their personal safety and well-being consistent with their cognitive, emotional, social, and physical stage of development and their capacity for self-management, where possible. - Participating in the development and review of their Plan of Care, as developmentally appropriate. - Carrying out daily or routine self-management of their medical condition to their full potential, as described in their Plan of Care (e.g., carrying their EpiPen® on their person, avoiding allergens, knowing how to administer their EpiPen®). - Communicating with their parent(s)/guardian(s) and school staff if they are facing challenges related to their medical condition(s) at school. - Wearing medical alert identification that they and/or their parent(s)/guardian(s) deem appropriate. - If possible, informing school staff and/or their peers if a medical incident or a medical emergency occurs. - Learning to recognize symptoms of an anaphylactic reaction. - Following the school rules about keeping allergens out of the classroom and all common areas of the school.
+- Taking responsibility for advocating for their personal safety and well-being consistent with their cognitive, emotional, social, and physical stage of development and their capacity for self-management. - Participating in the development and review of their Plan of Care. - Carrying out daily or routine self-management of their medical condition to their full potential, as described in their Plan of Care (e.g., carrying their EpiPen® on their person, avoiding allergens, knowing how to administer their EpiPen®).

+- Communicating with their parent(s) and school staff if they are facing challenges related to their medical condition(s) at school. - Wearing medical alert identification as provided by their parents. - If possible, informing school staff and/or their peers if a medical incident or a medical emergency occurs. - Learning to recognize symptoms of an anaphylactic reaction. - Following the school rules about keeping allergens out of the classroom and all common areas of the school.